All Episodes

 Sell it, sell it, sell it.

-Oh, wow, there's movement out there.
+So people look at this, oh, wow, there's movement out there.

-By the way, Democrats still ache over election day 2004.
+By the way, Democrats still ache over Election Day 2004.

-The only problem was the actual votes uh put George W. Bush back in the White House for four more years, and that came just four years after the disastrous exit polling in 2000.
+When exit polling showed Kerry about to become the next president of the United States, the only problem was the actual votes put George W. Bush back in the White House for four more years.

-Part of the frustration may stem from the fact that the people don't get the exit polls right, that the primary value of exit polling is to help us understand why people voted the way they did.
+Part of the frustration may stem from the fact that people don't get the exit polls right, that the primary value of exit polling is to help us understand why people voted the way they did.

-Uh Rasmussen's saying we primarily do exit polls to find out why they voted.
+Rasmussen's saying we primarily do exit polls to find out why they voted.

 This is an entirely different task than trying to predict a winner for internet junkies who can't wait a few more hours until actual votes are counted.